dcycle/api_client_helper/README.md

 * Keep polling the API every second until the request is fulfilled
 * Fail after a minute or so

-You can define your own multi-step requests, with an example:
+You can define your own multi-step requests.
+This script provides a dummy example:

     docker run --rm dcycle/api_client_helper:1 dummy multistep